Does anyone know what they’re doing?

 Top photo credit: image cross and sunset from © GraphicStock.com

 Bob Tedesco is the founder of the People of God, a Sword of the Spirit community in Pittsburgh, Pennsylvania, USA where he served as Senior Coordinator for 26 years.
-He has been involved in lay ministry for over forty-five years, serving in the Sword of the Spirit as the North American Regional President and Chairman of the Board of Directors of the North American Executive Committee.
+He has been involved in lay ministry for over forty-five years, and has served as Regional President of the North American region in the Sword of the Spirit.